 An adequate supply and mix of housing options continues to be a concern of local governments.
 Housing choices allow individuals and families to find desirable housing that is affordable and accessible in communities throughout the region, allowing them to stay in their community of choice as their economic or life circumstances change.
 A range of housing options across the region benefits both individuals and families and can improve the economic vitality and diversity of local communities.

 DRCOG supports the following principles pertaining to the quality, quantity and affordability of housing in the Denver metro area:

-- Policies and programs that support the private and public sectors in the creation and maintenance of an adequate supply of affordable rental and ownership options and providing a variety of housing sizes and types integrated with the community to meet the needs of people of all ages, incomes, and abilities. - Regional approaches to addressing the affordable housing issue that incentivize local efforts, particularly as they relate to preservation of existing affordable housing stock.

-- An adequate supply of permanently affordable housing located near job and transit hubs and continued public- and private-sector support for such an effort. - Increased state financial support for loan and grant programs for low- and moderate-income housing, including associated supportive services and programs that promote wellness, stability and access to opportunity. - Collaboration among public and private entities, including efforts to develop loan programs and address the jobs-housing connections. - Renters and homeowners (including manufactured home owners) have appropriate protections from discrimination and displacement.
+- Policies and programs that support the private and public sectors in the creation and maintenance of an adequate supply of affordable rental and ownership options and providing a variety of housing sizes and types integrated with the community to meet the needs of people of all ages, incomes, and abilities. - Regional approaches to addressing the affordable housing issue that incentivize local efforts, particularly as they relate to preservation of existing affordable housing stock. - An adequate supply of permanently affordable housing located near job and transit hubs and continued public- and private-sector support for such an effort. - Increased opportunities for diverse housing accessible by multimodal transportation to meet regional housing needs in connection with the regional multimodal transportation system. - Collaboration between localities and regional entities to meet local housing needs in a regional context. - DRCOG supports state policy that incentivizes local governments to adopt land use policies aimed at increasing a diverse supply of housing stock.
+State policies related to local comprehensive plans or zoning codes should encourage regional cooperation and provide for flexibility in implementation. - Increased state financial support for loan and grant programs for low- and moderateincome housing, including associated supportive services and programs that promote wellness, stability and access to opportunity. - Collaboration among public and private entities, including efforts to develop loan programs and address the jobs-housing connections. - Renters and homeowners (including manufactured home owners) have appropriate protections from discrimination and displacement.
 Policies should emphasize the rights of residents and minimize disparities in treatment under the law. - Actions to provide more accessible and obtainable housing options for seniors.